 I will do that same thing with GIFTS OF IMPERFECTION, but I’m writing the review between my first and second times reading it.
-(Mostly because I’ve been kind of swamped and am way behind where I want to be with my reading and review calendar, but also because the publication dates on books keep getting pushed back, so I wind up with weird, unexpected gaps at the last minute and it’s stressful, y’all!)
+(Mostly because I’ve been swamped and am way behind where I want to be with my reading and review calendar.
+Also because the publication dates on books keep getting pushed back, leaving me with weird, unexpected gaps in my calendar.
+It’s stressful, y’all!)

 At any rate.
 So.
 This book.
-First, I want to just say that I had this playing on my Audible account while I was wrapping gifts at Christmas, and my daughter was listening to it with me briefly.
+First, I want to say that I had this playing on my Audible account while wrapping Christmas gifts, and my daughter listened to it with me briefly.
 That led to some really great conversations.
 I hope we can listen to more of the book together at some point.

 So I loved that DARING GREATLY gave this deep dive into what vulnerability is and why it’s so critical to be able to experience it in a healthy way in order to have healthy relationships and connections in your life.
-GIFTS OF IMPERFECTION is similar, but it focuses a lot more on perfectionism or our tendencies to overcommit or fill our lives to the seams with events and stuff and busyness.
+GIFTS OF IMPERFECTION is similar, but it focuses a lot more on perfectionism.
+The book examines our tendencies to overcommit or fill our lives to the seams with events and stuff and busyness.

 And HOW not to do that.
 WHY not to do that.

 I need this book in my life.
 Because I so do that.
 Everything must have a purpose, be structured, have some sort of benefit or gain.
 I forget sometimes that there is real value in just wasting time on something you love for no other reason than you love it.
 For me the biggest black hole of this kind of unstructured time is social.
-I end up feeling guilty later if it took me a long time to get something done because in addition to working on the tasks, I was chitchatting with my mom or daughter or a friend.
+I end up feeling guilty later if it took me a long time to get something done.
+This is especially true if in addition to working on the tasks, I was chitchatting with someone.

 I feel like I’m still learning to rewire myself to consider that time valuable and productive.
 And to try to listen to my heart or my body or my spirit and respond when I really genuinely need that rest time or unstructured, unproductive time.

-At any rate, I feel like this book was a pretty key read for me in this season of my life, and I’m super glad that I read it.
-I noticed that Brown has a new book out recently– ATLAS OF THE HEART– so that one is now on my reading list!
+At any rate, this book was a pretty key read for me in this season of my life.
+I’m super glad that I read it.
+I noticed that Brown has a new book out recently called ATLAS OF THE HEART.
+So, that one is now on my reading list!